.jpeg?width=35&height=35&name=IMG_0676%20(2).jpeg)

 To be able to run a remarketing campaign, you will need to create a remarketing data feed.
 It can be based on the product data in your standard Google Merchant Center feed.

 You can also simply add extra attributes to your Google Merchant Center feed and use this one for many different purposes, including dynamic remarketing.
-The essential fields for a remarketing feed are:

 If you use a feed management tool, such as DataFeedWatch, you can ensure that all the necessary fields in your dynamic remarketing feed are filled and optimized.
 This significantly increases your chances of running a successful dynamic remarketing campaign.
 If you manage multiple feeds, you can also store all of them in one place and copy existing mappings from one feed to another.